Minimistro32/biblical-hebrew/README.md

 |Future|I will have killed|I will kill|

 ### Conjugations
+Some conjugations are `common` and only have one entry shown (e.g., the 1st person and 3rd person plural).

 > 🧠: All imperfect conjugations have at least a prefix.
 "Imperfect aren't perfect, so they need a prefix."

 #### Imperfect